AlphaDinoRC/ixxo-erc20/contracts/Crowdsale_Instruction.md

 - Implements the token distribution as described in the white paper
 - Allows funding in Ether
 - Allows full traceability of the contributions being in ETH and the corresponding ROK
-- Tokens are sent to contributors immedialty during the crowdsale
+- Tokens are sent to contributors immediately during the crowdsale
 - Funds are saved in a multisig wallet
 - Investors protection in case where the mincap is not reached with a refund period of 45 days